Best for:

 Winter Snow Hike Conditions and Essentials

 On February 12, 2026, snow covered the trails, sunlight flickered through the trees with a light breeze.
 The temperature though still under 50° F felt unusually warm after the previous cold weeks.
-Jackets were carried most of the trip draped on backpack straps, an unnecessary bring.
+Jackets were carried most of the trip draped on backpack straps, an unnecessary thing to bring.

-The Troll Trail links three paths: Cardinal Trail, Geology Trail, and Warbler Way.
+Cardinal Trail, Geology Trail, and Warbler Way.
 Completing the full loop including all troll sculptures takes just over three miles.
 Trails are uneven under snow with hidden roots, making traction essential especially in the snow.
 Dogs are welcome on leash.
 The nature center and farm areas are ADA accessible, though the troll trail paths themselves are not.

 Thomas Dambo Troll Sculptures Along the Trail